John Jairo Ruiz

-John Jairo Ruiz Barrantes (born January 10, 1994) is a Costa Rican footballer who plays for Herediano.
+John Jairo Ruiz Barrantes (born January 10, 1994) is a Costa Rican professional footballer who plays as winger for Liga FPD club Herediano.

 Club career

-C.D.
 Saprissa

 John Jairo began his career with C.D.
 Saprissa in 2011, scoring one goal against San Carlos on 11 September 2011.
 During the absence of Jairo Arrieta, Ruiz emerged as Saprissa's top striker in December 2011.

-Lille OSC
+Lille

 In January 2012, Ruiz signed a four-year contract with French side Lille OSC, and was playing with the reserve team until he was sidelined by injuries.
 In July 2012, Lille agreed a deal to send Ruiz to Belgian newly promoted Belgian Second Division team Royal Mouscron-Péruwelz on loan.
 After the 2013–14 season he spent playing with the first team and Lille II equally, Ruiz moved on new loan to Oostende, where he spent the whole 2014–15 season.
 On 25 August 2015, Ruiz was loaned to Ukrainian club Dnipro Dnipropetrovsk.